stratigos/emotional-intelligence/README.md

 * Self Evaluation
 * Sharing Values

-The following are some scenerios we have identified in which Emotional Intelligence is particularly crucial:
+The following are some scenarios we have identified in which Emotional Intelligence is particularly crucial:

 * Giving and Receiving Feedback
 * Working Against Tight Deadlines